KellieLeonard-Biostat/WDBC-Dataset/README.md

 **Introduction**
 Breast cancer remains one of the most prevalent and deadly cancers worldwide, underscoring the critical importance of early detection in improving patient outcomes.
 Advances in diagnostic tools, including the application of machine learning models, have significantly enhanced our ability to distinguish between benign and malignant breast tumours with accuracy and speed.

 This report delves into the Wisconsin Diagnostic Breast Cancer (WDBC) dataset, which is derived from Fine Needle Aspiration (FNA) samples of breast tissue.
 It focuses on cell nuclei characteristics such as size, shape, texture, and other morphological properties.
 These features provide crucial insights into the distinction between benign and malignant tumours.
-By analysing these features, this report explores how machine learning models can effectively classify tumours, highlighting the potential for computational tools to aid in early breast cancer diagnosis.
+By analysing these features, this report explores how machine learning models could effectively classify tumours, highlighting the potential for computational tools to aid in early breast cancer diagnosis.

  ![image](https://github.com/user-attachments/assets/a09abf34-0a95-47b2-8124-efd004564f2f)